 When stress leads to dependence on alcohol or drugs it is important that senior management find a suitable rehab treatment programme as soon as possible.
 Early detection and intensive rehab treatment will rescue the investment made in a highly trained and skilled employee and save companies money in the long-run.

 Rehab for Executives with Stress

 The Executive Rehab Guide is published by Castle Craig Hospital.
-The medical and therapeutic team at Castle Craig has the expertise of treating not only alcohol, drug and gambling addictions, but other co-occuring disorders such as burnout, stress, anxiety and depression.
+The medical and therapeutic team at Castle Craig has the expertise of treating not only alcohol, drug and gambling addictions but other co-occurring disorders such as burnout, stress, anxiety and depression.
 Castle Craig is based near Edinburgh in 50 acres of private parkland enabling us to guarantee a completely confidential and private environment.

-The Health & Safety Executive (HSE) have published a detailed online guide for coping with work-related stress.
+The Health & Safety Executive (HSE) has published a detailed online guide for coping with work-related stress.